Gcina Zondi - Chief Executive

 Imogen Mkhize - Non-Executive

-Imogen is a non-executive director of NPC-InterCement and an executive director of Solegna Group.
+Imogen is a chairman of Ata Capital, an executive director of Solegna Group and a non-executive director on the KPMG Policy Board in South Africa.
 She chaired the Risk & SHE committee at Sasol Limited and served on the audit and remuneration committees.
-She was a member of the Accenture South Africa’s Digital Advisory board for five years up to 2018 and is a non-executive director of The Ethics Institute SA Board.
+She was a member of the Accenture South Africa's Digital Advisory board for five years up to 2018 and is a non-executive director of The Ethics Institute SA Board.
 She also chairs the advisory board of the Rhodes Business School and serves on the board of governors of Rhodes University.

-She is the former chairman of Sasol Limited, Richards Bay Coal Terminal and has previously served as a director of the boards of Mondi Group, Murray & Roberts, MTN SA, Illovo Sugar, Alan Gray, Datacentrix and the CSIR.
+She is the former chairman of Richards Bay Coal Terminal and has previously served as a director of the boards of NPC-InterCement, Sasol Limited, Mondi Group, Murray & Roberts, MTN SA, Illovo Sugar, Alan Gray, Datacentrix and the CSIR.
 She is an emeritus member of the Harvard Business School Global Alumni Board and a former member of the Financial Markets Advisory Board.

 Imogen was awarded Charted Director (SA) status by the Institute of Directors of Southern Africa in 2013.
 In August 2014, she received the Distinguished Old Rhodian award from Rhodes University.
 The World Economic Forum recognized her as a Global Leader of Tomorrow in 2001.